 - ½ cup water for soaking rava

-- 2 to 3 tbsp water for batter consistency
+- 2 to 3 tablespoon water for batter consistency

-- 1 tsp lemon juice (skip if using eno)
+- 1 teaspoon lemon juice (skip if using eno)

-- ¼ tsp Eno or soda or cooking soda (soda-bicarbonate) (* refer notes)
+- 1 teaspoon Eno or fruit salt or ¼ tsp cooking soda (or soda-bicarbonate) (* refer notes)

-- 1 tsp oil for greasing idli plates
+- 1 teaspoon oil for greasing idli plates

 - 4 cashewnuts or 8 split cashews

-- When the rava is cooled down completely, add salt, coriander leaves, curd and half cup water.
+- When the rava is cooled down completely, add salt, 2 to 3 tablespoons coriander leaves, ¾ cup curd and half cup water.